Solar-Powered Community Buildings

 • Expert project manager, employed by CAN, manages installations and operation.

-Using funding secured through the North East and Yorkshire Net Zero Hub, the National Lottery Community Fund and the Rural Asset Multiplier Pilot of the North of Tyne Combined Authority, we have:
+Using funding secured through the North East and Yorkshire Net Zero Hub, the National Lottery Community Fund and the Rural Asset Multiplier Pilot of the North East Combined Authority, we have:

-• Completed bat surveys at four listed building installations, a pre-requisite to formal planning and listed building consent applications in such locations.
+• Completed 5 bat surveys at four listed building installations and a village hall, a pre-requisite to formal planning and listed building consent applications in such locations.

-• Secured funding to progress planning and other necessary permissions at a range of buildings, building the pipeline of installations.
+• Continuing to apply for and secure funding to progress planning, legal agreements and structural surveys and other necessary permissions at a range of buildings, building the pipeline of installations.

 • Established a waiting list of additional community buildings keen to join the project.